postmanlabs/postman-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 [![manage icons](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/manage_environ_icons.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/manage_environ_icons.png)

 When you click the **Share** button, the 'Manage Environments' screen appears.
 From this screen you can create an environment template to share.
-In the Environment Templates view, add a name for the template, add key-values pairs, and click the **Share** button.
+In the 'Environment Templates' view, add a name for the template, add key-values pairs, and click the **Share** button.

 [![environ template](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/environTemplate.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/environTemplate.png)